herbie2568/portfolio/readme.md

 Other thoughts:
 1. I really wanted to finish the Zelda-themed game (in Projects page) that I was working on but unfortunately had no time.
 2. I feel like my website is kinda plain, and I tried to add background images to give it a little more life but it just didn't look good, so I left it black.
 I just wish I was better at the actual design of websites.
-3. The CSS file fills up very fast, more time was spent looking for the right selector to do stuff for.
+3. The CSS file fills up very fast, more time was spent looking for the right selector to do stuff to.